Comparing Mass Mapping Reconstruction Methods with Minkowski Functionals: Conclusion

 We also measure the uncertainty from using different cosmologies in the \texttt{DeepMass} model training.
 By comparing $\chi^2$ values of true data MFs and MFs from data trained on the correct model or the same data trained on an incorrect model, we can quantify the impact of cosmological choices on model performance with the difference in average $\chi^2$ values.
 This is about 3.8\%, indicating the choice of training model cosmology has an impact on reconstruction precision.

 This difference aligns closely with observed variations in average MF \texttt{DeepMass} outputs from data trained on the correct or incorrect model.
 Both effects are comparable with the change in cosmology for $\Omega_m$.
 These findings demonstrate a strong dependence of \texttt{DeepMass} on the cosmology of the training dataset, emphasising the need for the consideration of input cosmology in model training to ensure accurate and reliable results.
+While a larger training set could improve the signal reconstruction, a simulation-based inference framework is perhaps a safer solution since it can more explicitly incorporate these uncertainties.

 The remaining methods, KS, WF, and \texttt{DarkMappy} are comparable at the scales we use here. \texttt{DarkMappy} was expected to outperform KS and WF.
 One reason it did not could be that it was designed for cluster analysis and may be tuned for such scenarios rather than our wide-field tests; alternative choices of its parameters and wavelet dictionary could improve its performance.
 Another could be the resolution of the field.
-In this paper we have used C\textsc{osmo}G\textsc{rid}V1 simulations with DES Y3-like redshift bins and noise, which have led to a more limited resolution.
+In this paper, we have used C\textsc{osmo}G\textsc{rid}V1 simulations with DES Y3-like redshift bins and noise, which have led to a more limited resolution.
 We expect an improvement in resolution with less noisy survey conditions like for LSST or in future LSST-like forecasts, as well as with newer simulations.

 Additionally, the choice of threshold levels can influence contour sizes.
 Here we use dynamic thresholds, where the range is set by the mean and standard deviation of the field for each cosmology, redshift, and reconstruction method.
 Using fixed thresholds more carefully tuned to each case has less variability.
 This can lead to smaller contours, but the thresholds are less consistently useful for different inputs like redshift bins, reconstruction methods, and simulation conditions like noise level.